nycmeshnet/docs/content/installs/cpe2/index.md

 title: "Supernode 2+ and Hub CPE"
 ---

-This explains how to configure Ubiquiti sector clients (e.g. LiteBeamAC or NanoBeamAC) to work with Hub nodes (such as Node 1340).
+This explains in detail how to configure Ubiquiti sector clients (e.g. LiteBeamAC or NanoBeamAC) to work with Hub nodes (such as Node 1340).
 [For connecting to supernode 1 see here](../cpe).
 For further support use the *#install* channel on [our Slack](https://nycmesh.slack.com).

+A less detailed quick config is [here](/hardware/config/#sn2)

 #### Notable sites that can use this config:
 * Node 1340 (33 Saratoga Ave, serving Bed Stuy, Bushwick, Ridgewood, Crown Heights)